mdcubed/.github/profile/README.md

 ### Hi there 👋

-Welcome to the official GitHub presence of the **Mechanistic Drug Design and Discovery (MD3) Group**.
+Welcome to the official GitHub of the **Mechanistic Drug Design and Discovery (MD3) Group**.

-We are a research group focused on **structure-based design, molecular simulations, and free-energy methods for therapeutic discovery**.
+We are a research group focused on **structure-based drug design, molecular simulations, and free-energy methods for therapeutic discovery**.
 Our work sits at the interface of **computational chemistry, biophysics, and drug discovery**, with the goal of uncovering molecular mechanisms and turning them into predictive strategies for designing better medicines.

 ## Our Research